Wen-Xing Ding, PhD

 Autophagy and Apoptosis in liver injury and cancer therapy; Redox Signaling and Mitochondrial damage; Mitophagy

-1. Mechanisms of autophagy in alcoholic liver disease.
+1. Mechanisms of autophagy in alcoholic liver disease and pancreatitis.

 Alcohol abuse is a major cause of liver injury.
 The pathology of alcoholic liver disease develops over a prolonged period.
 However, the cellular defense mechanisms against the detrimental effects of alcohol are not well understood.
 We recently demonstrated that autophagy is activated and protects against acute ethanol-induced liver injury and steatosis in mice.
 Specifically, we found that ethanol-induced autophagy may selectively remove damaged mitochondria (mitophagy) and lipid droplets (lipophagy).
-The research work in this laboratory is to study the mechanisms by which ethanol induces autophagy and to explore potential therapeutic drugs for alcoholic diseases by inducing autophagy.
-We are also interested in studying how autophagy would help to reduce alcohol-induced fatty liver (steatosis) and non-alcoholic fatty liver (NASH).
-Furthermore, we would also apply our autophagy liver model to other drug-induced and bile acid-induced liver injury models.
+However, chronic alcohol consumption impairs hepatic lysosomal biogenesis results in insufficient autophagy, a novel previously unappreciated autophagic flux scenario.

 Ethanol induces mitophagy in mouse hepatocytes.
 (A) Confocal microscopy images of ethanol-treated mouse hepatocytes (green: GFP-LC3; Red: Mitotracker red).
 (B) Electron microscopy images of ethanol-treated mouse hepatocytes.
 Be noted double membrane enveloped mitochondria.